-HAPPY 30TH ANNIVERSARY JOHNNY'S TAVERN!
-Our JOHNNY'S family has grown from two single guys to eight partners with families of our own.
-It is our hope that we continue serving up the strong JOHNNY'S tradition and friendship to you and your families for generations to come.
-Here's to Taylor, Spencer, Nick, Logan, Mason, Landry, Lily, Samantha, Ian, Jack and Alex!
+Happy 3oth anniversary to everyone who took the reins back in 1978 to keep this dream rolling!
+Johnny himself would be proud.
+Our JOHNNY’S family has grown from two single guys to eight partners with families of our own.
+It is our hope that we continue serving up the strong JOHNNY’S tradition and friendship to you and your families for generations to come.
+Here’s to Taylor, Spencer, Nick, Logan, Mason, Landry, Lily, Samantha, Ian, Jack and Alex!

 Oh, did I mention the NCAA Men’s Basketball Championship with Mario and the Miracles?
 It was a good year wasn’t it?

 Why stop a good thing!
-The "Boarder War" is finally over for the Johnny's family of Taverns.
-We've built another JOHNNY'S TAVERN at the Power & Light District at 13th & Grand.
+The “Border War” is finally over for the Johnny’s family of Taverns.
+We’ve built another JOHNNY’S TAVERN at the Power & Light District at 13th & Grand.
 Come on over for a cold one when you visit to the Sprint Center.
-We're right across the street.
-See you in the "Living Room".
+We’re right across the street.
+See you in the “Living Room”.

 We didn’t stop there!
 Johnny’s West in Lawrence is born form the purchase and remodel of the old JB Stout’s restaurant.
 It’s Lawrence’s grown up Johnny’s out in the burbs off of 6th and Wakarusa complete with indoor/outdoor party space.